Skip to Content

 Usually, there is also a vegetarian dish called “Buddha’s Delight” that is prepared without meat specifically to honor living things.

-And oranges/mandarins with the leaves on them symbolize friendship and good luck.
+And oranges/mandarins with leaves on them symbolize friendship and good luck.

 6. Chinese Lion Dancing

-For the past few years, we’ve gone to our local Asian grocery store for their Lunar New Year celebrations specifically because they have Chinese Lion Dancing.
+For the past few years, we’ve visited our local Asian grocery store for their Lunar New Year celebrations, specifically because they have Chinese Lion Dancing.

 In the past, we’ve headed to the Seattle Art Museum for their big celebration that also includes Chinese crafts and Chinese Lion Dancing.